microsoft/language-server-protocol/versions/protocol-1-x.md

 #### Document Formatting

-The document formatting resquest is sent from the server to the client to format a whole document.
+The document formatting request is sent from the server to the client to format a whole document.

 _Request_
 * method: 'textDocument/formatting'